Skip to main content

 The healthcare AI governance challenge

 Healthcare is not short of AI use cases.
-Public health agencies are increasingly deploying AI for epidemiological analysis, disease surveillance, and outbreak response -- workflows that aggregate population-level data but still carry patient identification risk at every step.
-The challenge is that the regulatory environment treats AI failures as patient safety events.
-HIPAA's Security Rule (45 CFR §164.312) requires technical safeguards for any system that creates, receives, maintains, or transmits electronic protected health information (ePHI).
-The HITECH Act extends enforcement with breach notification obligations and penalties that scale with the number of affected individuals.
-An AI agent that leaks a patient's SSN, diagnosis code, or medication history to a third-party LLM provider is a reportable breach under both frameworks.
+Public health agencies are increasingly deploying AI for epidemiological analysis, disease surveillance, and outbreak response -- workflows that aggregate population-level data but can still carry patient identification risk.
+HIPAA's Security Rule (45 CFR §164.312) requires technical safeguards for covered electronic protected health information (ePHI).
+The HITECH Act extends enforcement and breach-notification obligations.
+An unauthorized disclosure to an LLM provider requires fact-specific analysis under the HIPAA Breach Notification Rule; it is not automatically a reportable breach in every case.

 These frameworks share four common demands: